kevinding0218/InterviewDocuments/Q and A/System Design/Stars/TCP vs UDP.md

 - Let's say we're building a chatting app right, we're building it peer-to-peer, like we need some some centralized place where you're gonna send your message right and then another party will join the same server and then they can exchange the messages between them
-- So if you're going to use udp to build a chatting app then you are in trouble if you get if if you used udp as its raw protocol as is you might send high and you might be lucky and the server receives the hi and then finds out who to send it to and then it sends it to the to the to the actual server to the actual um client right assuming there is a udp server right here then the client might get you might get the actual message correctly if we're lucky or a bit or two might have flipped and you're gonna get a completely different message
+- So if you're going to use udp as its raw protocol to build a chatting app then you are in trouble as is you might send a "Hi" and you might be lucky and the server receives the "Hi" and then finds out who to send it to and then it sends it to the to the to the actual server to the actual um client.
+However, this is not guranteed, sometimes  you're gonna get a completely different message, especially if yo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2NDQwNzI2NSwtNjQ0NDYyNjAyLDE3Mj
+eyJoaXN0b3J5IjpbLTEyNzIzMzM2ODYsLTY0NDQ2MjYwMiwxNz
-MzNjY5NF19
+IzMzY2OTRdfQ==
 -->